drilorin/brew_notes/README.md

   - Prepare fermenting tanks and thrumometer
   - With 15 mins left of boiling, run first 1 DL Wort through the cooler, which is thrown out.
   - Then run 3-4l through the cooler which is reintroduced to the boiling wort
-  - When boiling is complete, attach thrumometer and cooling hoses
+  - When boiling is complete do an OG measurement
-  - Do an OG measurement
+  - Attach thrumometer and cooling hoses
   - Start water flow for the cooler and run wort through the cooler, adjust speed according to the temperature
   - Take a last measurement of the temperature
   - Add yeast